 The New Testament Greek word for this group is Pharisaios (Strong's Concordance #G5330).
 It comes from the Hebrew word parash (Strong's Concordance #H6567) which means, "to separate or disperse" or "separated ones."
 They separated themselves not only from the heathen but also from other influences that regularly came into Palestine.
 They advocated and adhered to a scrupulous observance of both the written and oral laws as interpreted by Scribes, in accordance with tradition.

 The Pharisees also believed that in addition to the written Torah (the first five books of the Old Testament) both they and the Sadducees recognized there existed yet another Torah.
 This "other" Torah was the Oral Torah, Oral Tradition, or "traditions of the elders" (Matthew 15:1 - 2).
 It comprised interpretations of the law that they thought God verbally gave to Moses but which were not included in the written version of the law.
 They asserted that the written Torah was not complete in and of itself and needed the Oral Torah.

 Pharisaic leaders were called "rabbis" or "teachers" (Matthew 23:6 - 7, John 3:1 - 10) and often attracted "disciples" to themselves (Mark 2:18; Matthew 22:16; Luke 5:33).
 Some of them were members of the Sanhedrin, the supreme council of the Jews that had jurisdiction over Jewish matters (Acts 5:34).

 The Gospel accounts portray the Pharisees as opposing both John the Baptist (Luke 7:30) and Jesus (Matthew 12:38 - 39, 15:12; John 7:47 - 48).
 They also, early in Jesus' ministry, plotted with the Herodians to kill him (Mark 3:6).
-Not all of them, however, were against the gospel or opposed it all of the time.
+Not all the Pharisees, however, were against the gospel or opposed it all of the time.
 Some of them, like Nicodemus, were favorable to Jesus and believed in his message (John 3:1 - 2, John 7:50).
 The early church was composed of many of them (Acts 15:5).